opendocsg/slw-judgments-backfill/2014_SGCA_20/report.md

 23     First, the determination of the parties’ financial contributions to the Katong Gardens property above is necessary in order to achieve a fair and equitable division of the sale proceeds from the Loyang View property.
 As mentioned earlier, the wife took three loans from UOB to finance the purchase of the Loyang View property and the sale proceeds from the Katong Gardens property were then used to repay these three loans.
 It would have been an impossible task to determine the appropriate credit to be given to the parties for the three loans without reference to their contributions to the Katong Gardens property.
 It would have also been patently inequitable if the wife were credited with the _entire_ quantum of the three loans.
 Therefore, a consideration of the parties’ contributions to the first matrimonial home is necessary on the present facts.

-24     Secondly, we find it inappropriate to determine the parties’ _non-financial_ contributions to the Katong Gardens property as at the date of the sale of that property because they should be “assessed and applied at the _end_ of the marriage” [emphasis in original], with a full appreciation of the entire context and circumstances of the marriage (see the decision of this court in _AYQ v AYR and another matter_ [2013] 1 SLR 476 at [23]).
+24     Secondly, we find it inappropriate to determine the parties’ _non-financial_ contributions to the Katong Gardens property as at the date of the sale of that property because they should be “assessed and applied at the _end_ of the marriage” [emphasis in original], with a full appreciation of the entire context and circumstances of the marriage (see the decision of this court in _AYQ v AYR and another matter_ <span class="citation">[2013] 1 SLR 476</span> at [23]).

 _Whether the Judge erred in arriving at a 90:10 division of the sale proceeds of the Loyang View property in favour of the wife_